 Kobe, Japan, May, 2009

 , which he hopes will enrich your life in some way.
-You can contact him at firstname.lastname@example.org.
+You can contact him at: email@example.com.

 , made two seven-month long deployments to East Asia and the Indian Ocean/Gulf of Oman during the Iranian Hostage Crisis and Iran-Iraq War.
-In 1980 his ship, the USS Coral Sea, spent 102 consecutive days at sea without visiting a port - most of it off the coast of Iran.
+In 1980 he and his shipmates on the Coral Sea spent 102 consecutive days at sea without visiting a port - most of it off the coast of Iran.
 During this time the Coral Sea and ships in company participated in Operation Eagle Claw, an attempt to rescue Americans being held hostage in Tehran.

 In 1988 he graduated as valedictorian at City College of San Francisco with an AS in Film Production.
 Two years later he received a BA in English from UC Berkeley, where he was a member of the Honor Students’ Society.

-In 2001 he left his job at the trading company and after an 18 day trip through Europe returned to the United States.He spent most of 2001 to 2010 in New York City, where he worked as a teacher and freelance writer and translator.
-His students and clients consisted of people from over 60 different countries.
+In 2001 he resigned his position at USC Limited and after an 18 day trip through Europe returned to the United States.He spent most of 2001 to 2010 in New York City, where he worked as a teacher, writer and translator.
+His students and clients consisted of people from over 75 different countries.

 In addition to the jobs mentioned above, MacLaren has worked as a cab driver in Oakland, butcher in Michigan, construction worker and bartender in Japan, janitor and hotel desk clerk in San Francisco, security guard in Dallas, counterperson at Caffe Trieste in San Francisco's North Beach neighborhood, wire operator/bookkeeper/trading assistant for the institutional trading desk at the stock brokerage firm Merrill Lynch in Dallas, and other jobs.

 Copyright © by Don MacLaren